DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting Plan To Choose?

 The backup features you get access to vary greatly depending on which type of hosting you choose from DreamHost, and which of their plans you choose.

 For example, customers on all of the DreamPress plans can use the in-house DreamHost backup solution.
 However, as the DreamPress Plus and Pro plans include a Jetpack Professional subscription, these plans also include access to the powerful VaultPress backup service.

-As our VaultPress review explains, this is one of the best backup tools for WordPress, giving you access to real-time backups, unlimited storage for your backup files, and one-click restores.
-Unlike many other WordPress backup solutions, you can quickly restore individual files to help you roll back any mistakes you might’ve made when editing themes or the other files that make up your website.
+VaultPress is one of the best backup tools for WordPress, giving you access to real-time backups, unlimited storage for your backup files and one-click restores.
+Unlike with many other WordPress backup solutions, you can quickly restore individual files to help you to roll back any mistakes you may have made when editing themes or the other files that make up your website.

 However, if you choose the entry-level DreamPress plan, and miss out on access to the Jetpack Professional backup features, you still get access to a functional, if a little basic, backup system.
 Through this DreamPress feature, a backup of your site is created automatically each day, and you also have the ability to create one manual backup a day.